Zylann/godot_voxel/doc/source/generators.md

 ![Voxel graph sdf sphere with noise](images/voxel_graph_sphere_with_noise.webp)

+If you increase 3D noise amplitude like before, you might notice floating chunks.
+You should be able to tune the right amount to make them less likely.
+Another way is to use a height-based approach: project coordinates on the sphere, instead of global 3D coordinates.
+Then treat the output of noise as a height.

-However you might still want a heightmap-like result.
-One way to do this is to feed the 3D noise normalized coordinates, instead of global ones.
-Picking a ridged fractal can also give an eroded look, although it requires to negate the noise multiplier node to invert its distance field (if we leave it positive it will look puffed instead of eroded).
+Picking a ridged fractal can also give an eroded look, although it requires to negate the noise to invert its distance field (if we leave it positive it will look puffed instead of eroded).

 ![Voxel graph sdf sphere with height noise](images/voxel_graph_sphere_with_noise2.webp)